 paranormal, diehard materialist, and staunch opponent of any theory or claim that

-scientific line suddenly felt a surge of superstition course through
+the 'official scientific line' suddenly felt a surge of superstition course through

 her being.
 For the first time, she had a feeling shared by millions of others throughout the

-a splendid sense that events in the cosmos are synchronized and life is
+It was a splendid sense that events in the cosmos are synchronized, and life is

 mysteriously meaningful.
 Sadly, that wondrously enchanting higher consciousness was long